baldurk/renderdoc/docs/how/how_debug_shader.rst

 Hovering over a register in either the disassembly or in the view windows will open a tooltip showing the value in different interpretations.

 There is also a toggle available to control the 'default' interpretation of temporary register values - float or int.
-Since registers are typeless typically they are interpreted as float values, but with this toggle you can toggle them to be interpreted as integers.
+D3D registers are typeless but typically they are interpreted as float values.
+With this toggle you can toggle them to be interpreted as integers by default instead.

 Debugging Displays
 ------------------

-Currently there is only a very basic display when debugging shaders.

 There are two windows that display different types of registers.
 The constants window will display input and constant buffer registers that are immutable throughout execution.
 This will also list registers for resources and samplers (with basic format information).